How to Create and Customize a SharePoint Site: A Step-by-Step Guide

 Simply provide the URL of the target page you want to copy and the URL of the site where you’d like to copy the page and that’s it, within minutes you can make a copy of the page with all of its web parts to another site.

-If you want your SharePoint site to be adopted, it better look attractive and be easy to navigate.
+If you want your SharePoint site to be adopted, it better look attractive and have a familiar design.

 Bonus Step 6: Make Your SharePoint Look Like a Website